ikhsanmoh/ikhsanmoh/README.md

 ## I'm a Junior Web/Mobile Developer and Student!

-- 🌱 I’m currently learning PHP Native, Javascript and some backend framework like Laravel & NodeJS
+- 🌱 I’m currently learning PHP Native, Javascript and some backend framework like Laravel.
-- 🥅 2021 Goals: Become a Fullstack Developer
+- 🥅 2021 Goals: Become a Fullstack Developer.

 ### Connect with me: